dxos/dxos/docs/docs/api/@dxos/react-client/README.md

 ## Usage

-The snippet below illustrates a self-contained DXOS application that uses providers to create the client and instantiate a user profile.
+The snippet below illustrates a self-contained DXOS application that uses providers to create the client and instantiate a user identity.

 ```javascript